Keep Bees Away From Hummingbird Feeders

 Use Bee Repelling Plants

 This idea will not work for those of you that hang your feeders up high.
-But, if you have some of the low hanging bird feeders, choose some plants that help repel bees for planting nearby.
+But, if you have some of the low hanging bird feeders, choose some plants that help repel bees to hang nearby.

 For minor problems, you might place some of these in hanging baskets near your feeder (mints, eucalyptus).